KanishkKalyani/Bomberman-Game/README.md

 # Bomberman-Game

-Bomberman Game (Link Minesweeper)
+Bomberman Game (Like Minesweeper)

 Problem Statement:

 The rules for the game are simple:

-You have a 9*9 grid which makes a total of 81 boxes.
+You have a 9\*9 grid which makes a total of 81 boxes.
 Out of these 81 boxes 10 boxes contain bomb and other boxes are normal.
 If a normal box is clicked, the user is awarded a point and if a user clicks on a box containing a bomb, the game gets over (GAME OVER!) and you need to